-- 1. In Sectional contests, two (2) judges shall be used in each Journalism Contest Event Category. - 2.
-In the State Final, two (2) judges shall be used in each Journalism Contest Event Category. - 3.
-The number of hired judges will be determined by the contest manager within the framework of the budget for the contest approved by the IHSA office.
-Advisers may provide names of potential judges to the contest manager.
+1. In Sectional contests, one judge shall be used in each Journalism Contest Event Category.

+2. In the State Final, two (2) judges shall be used in each Journalism Contest Event Category.

+3. Advisers may provide names of potential judges to the contest manager.